 Use this time to inspect the lining of your jacket.
 If the lining is peeling or delaminating, then chances are your jacket isn’t worth saving.
 If you can, take your jacket to a recycling center.
-Most Patagonia stores accept well-loved rain jackets and will recycle them.
+Most Patagonia stores and some other gear shops accept well-loved rain jackets and will recycle them.
 Also, keep an eye out for abrasions and high-wear areas on the face fabric of the jacket, as those will be locations of future repairs.

 For the roll: Roll out a piece that will cover the tear with about an inch of space on all sides.
 Cut the tape from the rest of the roll.
 Trim the corners and round it out into either a circle or an oval.